0xa1a1aa/Hacking-Cheatsheet/README.md

 # Tip #3

 If an exploit fails, try 2 more others!
 If they fail too, it might not be the right path!

+# Tip #4

+If something looks out-of-place, its probably there for a reason.